jessepav/libgdx-wiki-old/Google-Mobile-Ads-in-Libgdx-(replaces-deprecated-AdMob).md

-The number one ad service being used by Android and LibGdx developers at the moment is Google AdMob.
+The number one ad service being used by Android and libGDX developers at the moment is Google AdMob.

 If you've not updated your app recently you should consider doing so soon.
 Google says: